JavaScriptDude/Phoenix_ReasonReact_Example/README.md

      end
 ```

-Now we compile the task by running “mix compile” in the root directory of our project.
+Now we compile the task by running "mix compile" in the root directory of our project.
 ```
      mix compile
 ```